 Finding a flip-worthy property in a good Scottsdale neighborhood might be difficult to come by due to ever-increasing property values.
 You might have to search in other areas that have lower prices than Scottsdale.
 However, once you know where to look for rehab possibilities, you can easily repeat the process by reinvesting the profits from a previous flip into the next home, which can be larger, in a more desired location, or filled out more lavishly, and therefore sold for more money!

 The problem with finding properties to flip, especially for a first-timer, is the competition from large contractors that have been doing it for years, have their own sub-contractors, know what they're doing, and can get a flip done quickly.
-They can also use hard money loans, which is like cash.
+They can also use hard money loans, which are like cash.
 A cash buyer will always be at the top of the buyer list, especially on homes that need work.
 The seller won't have to worry about a lender requiring certain repairs prior to closing.
 There isn't an appraisal with a cash buyer either.

 We found our flip in a roundabout way.
 An old school chum, who is also a Facebook friend, contacted me to list his uncle's home, who had passed away.
 He had a tenant in the home and we were going to sell it in As-is condition.
 We listed it at a price that we thought would be acceptable, but the first offer we received from a contractor was much lower.
 So we figured we could offer more and it worked out.
 It was a lot of work and I'm not sure we'd do it again.
 Also, we've never been able to find a true flippable home since.